 Series B Preferred Share Repurchase Program; Additional Repurchase and Conversion Rights.
-Shares of Series B Preferred Stock will not be considered for repurchase by the Company prior to the third anniversary of the day a stockholder acquired their Series

-B Preferred Stock (the "Series B Acquisition Date").
-Thereafter, upon the request of a stockholder, we may, at the sole discretion of the Board, repurchase the Series B preferred shares held by such stockholder for cash as follows:
+Shares of Series B Preferred Stock will not be considered for repurchase by the Company prior to the third anniversary of the day a stockholder acquired their Series B Preferred Stock (the "Series B Acquisition Date").
+Thereafter, upon the request of a stockholder, we may, at the sole discretion of the Board, repurchase the Series B Preferred Stock held by such stockholder for cash as follows:

-- (i) Beginning on the third anniversary of the Series B Acquisition Date and continuing for a one-year period, the purchase price for the repurchased Series B preferred shares will be equal to 97% of the Accrued Preference Value for such Series B preferred shares; and - (ii) Beginning on the fourth anniversary of the Series B Acquisition Date and thereafter, the purchase price for the repurchased Series B preferred shares will be equal to 100% of the Accrued Preference Value for such Series B preferred shares.
+- (i) Beginning on the third anniversary of the Series B Acquisition Date and continuing for a one-year period, the purchase price for the repurchased Series B Preferred Stock will be equal to 97% of the Accrued Preference Value for such Series B Preferred Stock; and - (ii) Beginning on the fourth anniversary of the Series B Acquisition Date and thereafter, the purchase price for the repurchased Series B Preferred Stock will be equal to 100% of the Accrued Preference Value for such Series B Preferred Stock.